luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 	</div>
 </div>

 With an uneventful 15mins, we reached land and young Wilson lit up like a Christmas tree as we saw the horde of bunnies rush to us.
-There was soooo so many… and with this innumerable amount of bunnies meant triple the amount of excrement and half of the excitement (not for Wil, he was over the moon).
-It was a minefield of the little turd caltrops.
+There was soooo so many… and with this innumerable amount of bunnies meant an exponential amount of excrement and an inversely proportional amount of excitement (not Wil, he was over the moon).
 <div class="imageset">
 	<div class="row">
 		<img src="{{ baseurl }}/assets/luantics/P010/P010JPND1013A.jpg" alt="group of rabbits reaching for person's hand full of yummy food" class="one-third"/>